malcolmfong01/govTechTHA/README.md

 ## Additional Documentation

-For more details about cloud file transfer implementation, refer to `cloud-file-transfer-2025tht.docx`.
+For more details about cloud file transfer project document, refer to `cloud-file-transfer-2025tht.docx`.

----

-This project is intended for educational purposes and as a take-home assignment demonstration.